WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

       If you are not sure where Mathematica is installed on your system, check the value of :wlref:`$InstallationDirectory` symbol.

-2. Use WSTP and WolframLibrary from arbitrary locations (rare case)
+2. Use WSTP and Wolfram Library from arbitrary locations (rare case)

-   If WSTP and WolframLibrary are not located in a Mathematica installation, two paths must be passed to CMake:
+   If WSTP and Wolfram Library are not located in a Mathematica installation, two paths must be passed to CMake:

    .. code-block:: console